Class 1A (MELT) - Mandatory Entry Level Training

 - Lane Changing and Road Position, Passing and Being Passed

 - Traffic Lights

-Depending on program length and skill levels, other areas can and will be discussed:
+Depending on course chosen, other areas can and will be discussed:

 - Log Books

 - Combination Units

 Customized programs for groups or specific areas can be arranged for both government or private industry.
 Number of students, location, and time of year will all be factors in determining the price.
 Please call for a quote.

 Non MELT programs are based on a two-to-one ratio.
 We do not pile four to six students in for pre-trips and air-brake training with one instructor delivering the course.